Copper(I) cyanide: Preparation

 Because this synthetic route produces cyanogen, uses two equivalents of sodium cyanide per equivalent of CuCN made and the resulting copper cyanide is impure it is not the industrial production method.
 The similarity of this reaction to that between copper sulfate and sodium iodide to form copper(I) iodide is one example of cyanide ions acting as a pseudohalide.
-It also explains why copper(II) cyanide, Cu(CN)2, has not been synthesised.
+It also explains why cupric cyanide (copper(II) cyanide, Cu(CN)2), has not been synthesised.

 Reactions

 Copper cyanide is insoluble in water but rapidly dissolves in solutions containing CN− to form [Cu(CN)3]2− and [Cu(CN)4]3−, which exhibit trigonal planar and tetrahedral coordination geometry, respectively.
 These complexes contrast with those of silver and gold cyanides, which form [M(CN)2]− ions in solution.
 The coordination polymer KCu(CN)2 contains [Cu(CN)2]− units, which link together forming helical anionic chains.

 Copper cyanide is also soluble in concentrated aqueous ammonia, pyridine and N-methylpyrrolidone.